tobigiwa/screenMonitor/README.md

 ## Liscremon

 Liscremon, Linux Screen Monitor, is the linux specific distribution of this project, all intention is to make this available on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) and [MacOS](https://en.wikipedia.org/wiki/MacOS).
 It's Linux for now, because it is the development environment I use.
 I own a banged-up HP Pavilion, so Windows support is definately coming(WinScreMon).
 I can't say much of MacOS(DaScreMon), shit is too expensive.
+After the first developer release, support for windows is my next to-do.

 This README.md is meant to invite contributions to the project, I believe am working too slow on it, also because I just want more opinions on the features that would be useful (building in secret is not so much fun as I thought).
 So, if you want to touch grass with this codebase, THANK YOU 🙌🏿🙌🏿🙌🏿 and here are the things you should know.